Operation München: Fighting in Southern Bessarabia

 The combat operations in Southern Bessarabia were some of the most complex in the entire operation, involving artillery, warships, aviation, soldiers and marines from both sides.
 The Soviet Danube Flotilla consisted of 5 river monitors, 22 armed and armored motor boats and 7 minesweeping boats.
 The Romanian Danube Flotilla had 7 river monitors, but fewer, about 4, small armed small boats.
 Fighting in this sector of the front started days before the operation, with a first skirmish between Soviet and Romanian warships on 23 June, when the Soviet vessels attempted to break the Romanian naval blockade.
 During the night of 9/10 July, the Soviet warships took advantage of the reduced visibility and managed to sneak out of the blockade.
 On 26 June, in support of the sea-borne Raid on Constanța, Soviet armored motor gunboats landed troops at Chilia Veche and captured most of the Romanian 15th Marine Infantry Battalion, Romanian losses amounting to 468 troops.
 The remnants of the battalion, supported by one armed boat and two motorboats, managed to defend Stipoc Island against further Soviet attacks.
 The Romanian 17th Marine Infantry Battalion managed to hold the Periprava sector all throughout the Operation and the preceding days, repelling numerous Soviet attacks.
 During this time, its artillery also sank four Soviet armored boats.
-On the night of 22–23 July, the battalion occupied Tatarbunary.
+On the night of 22–23 July, the battalion recaptured Tatarbunar.
 Ultimately, the losses of the Soviet Danube Flotilla amounted to two river monitors damaged, five armored motor boats sunk and one more damaged.
 On 18–19 July, the Flotilla withdrew from the Danube Delta.
-Thus, on 22 July, the Romanians occupied Reni, Izmail, Kiliia, and Vylkove.
+Thus, on 22 July, Romania recaptured Reni, Ismail, Chilia Nouă and Vâlcov.